Lukaszpg/Alledrogo/README.md

 # Alledrogo
-First version of my auction site project developed with Java 8, Spring and Angular.
+First version of my auction site project developed mainly with Java 8, Spring and Angular.
 Made as a project for class at Poznan University of Technology.
 Now deprecated.

 Technologies used: